isomerpages/enterprisesg-rice/_rice-stockpile-scheme/Rice Standards/Overview.md

 3. Ponni Rice
 4. Basmati Rice

-^White Rice refers to all type of rice that is white, without having other ingredients added.
+*^White Rice refers to all type of rice that is white, without having other ingredients added*.